NHS referrals are now electronic only - by your GP on ERS

-Professor Cobb studied medicine at Magdalen College Oxford, graduating in 1982.
+Professor Cobb was an open scholar at Magdalen College Oxford, graduating in medicine in 1982.
 He trained in Oxford, London and Brighton.
-He wrote his master’s thesis on ‘Prognostic factors in operable osteosarcoma’.
-In 1991 he was appointed consultant orthopaedic surgeon at The Middlesex.
+He completed his master’s thesis in 1991 and was then appointed consultant orthopaedic surgeon at The Middlesex Hospital.
 He was awarded a Hunterian Professorship in 1992.
 After 15 years as a consultant at UCLH and Hon Sen Lect at UCL, he joined Imperial as chair of orthopaedics in 2005.

 In 1992 the special trustees of The Middlesex, awarded his first grant, which led to the development, with Brian Davies, of Acrobot, the worlds first haptic based robotic assistant.
 This was bought by Stanmore Implants, who then sold it to Mako Surgical.
 The Mako robot is now sold by Stryker around the world.